Fatih Akin: Career

 About the comedy Soul Kitchen (2009) he has said he chose this more light-hearted film because he needed a break after making the "tough" films Head-On and The Edge of Heaven before making his next planned film The Devil.
 "But", he says, "now I feel ready to finish the trilogy".

 In 2012, his documentary film Polluting Paradise was screened in the Special Screenings section at the 2012 Cannes Film Festival.

 His 2014 film The Cut was selected to compete for the Golden Lion at the 71st Venice International Film Festival.

 In 2017, Akin's film In the Fade was selected to compete for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.
 At Cannes that year, Diane Kruger won the Best Actress award.
 The film was subsequently selected as the German entry for the Best Foreign Language Film at the 90th Academy Awards, making the December shortlist.
 In the Fade won the Golden Globe for Best Foreign Language Film.

+Controversy and death threats

+For his shooting of The Cut, a movie on the Armenian genocide, Akin received thousands of death threats by Turkish nationalists.

+The Turkish nationalist organization Ötüken Neşriyat threatened Akin for shooting the movie.
+They wrote a statement in which called Akin a "Kurdish director" and accused him of having a "close relationship with [the] PKK", openly threatening the newspaper Agos, Armenians and Akin himself, writing that "we are not going to let this movie to get screened in Turkey".
+They threatened that Akın and those associated with the film would suffer the "same fate as Hrant Dink", an Armenian-Turkish journalist who was assassinated in 2007 by a Turkish nationalist.
+The group explicitly noted they were monitoring the situation with their "white berets", the symbolic headwear worn by Dink's assassin.

+Akin was reportedly not surprised by the threats, stating that "I spent 7 or 8 years working on this movie, I had time to anticipate what the reaction would be".